To3Knee/reload-tracker/README.md

 > ⚠️ **Safety & Responsibility**
 >
-> Reload Tracker is a **cost & inventory** tool only.
+> Reload Tracker is a **data management** tool only.
 Follow local laws, and reload at your own risk.
+Always verify load data against published manuals

 ---